 - Host an invention convention in-person or virtually where each teen describes and demonstrates their invention. - Facilitate a "Shark Tank" session.
-Youth can create pitches for their products then present their prototypes to a panel of judges.
+Teens can create pitches for their products then present their prototypes to a panel of judges.

-- What new information did you learn about how viruses are spread? - Does understanding how viruses are spread lead to people using healthy behaviors?
-Why or why not? - Why might it be hard for people to change their behaviors even if they know what they should do to stay healthy? - How can changing your behavior influence or help others?
+- What new information did you learn about how viruses are transmitted? - Does understanding how viruses are transmitted and the healthy behaviors that prevent them lead to changes in people's behavior?
+Why or why not? - Why might it be hard for people to change their behaviors even if they know what they should do to stay healthy? - How can changes in your behavior influence or help others?

-COVID-19 is transmitted primarily through person-to-person contact.
+COVID-19 is transmitted primarily through person-toperson contact.
 Not everyone who has the virus has symptoms.
 People without symptoms can still spread the virus.
 The virus can spread: